 Colton High School Wellness Club - weekly sessions throughout the year and wellness fair on March 11

 After identifying mental health and wellness as a strong need in their community, Ernest Mateo Cisneros and educator Jorge Alverez founded the Colton High School Wellness Club.
 Before becoming Scholars, they were already engaging the Colton Joint Unified School District to identify mental health and wellness as a priority for schools.
 By the time they were halfway into their year as Scholars, they were key in opening the first Wellness Center at their school.
 The center, developed in collaboration with the CJUSD Mental Health Department, provides a space for students to find peace, quiet and support, especially during stressful times.
 The club provides positive mental health and wellness awareness, access, resources and education throughout the year.
 Club members will also host the school’s first Wellness Fair, addressing a wide array of health topics and include expert speakers, workshops and a resource and health fair.
 There will be a student focused conference in the morning and afternoon, and an adult/community portion in the afternoon and evening.
 Wellness Club members and advisors hope to make the fair an annual district and possibly county-wide event.

-50th Earth Day Forum: Connecting with Louisiana Leaders on April 22
+50th Earth Day Forum: Connecting with Louisiana Leaders was originally planned for April 22

-Bulldog Blueprint Program - kick off event on May 7, ongoing sessions next school year
+Bulldog Blueprint Program - Had originally planned a kick off event on May 7 and ongoing sessions next school year

-The Art of Living Ideas Festival on May 16
+The Art of Living Ideas Festival was originally planned for May 16

 Colligate Food Alliance—Young Hands, Green Thumbs: Various meetings and work parties throughout the year, end of the year community dinner